weedenrj/robertjw.dev/content/menu/Menu.md

 ---
 sections:
-  - title: Specialties
-    raisedText: Our classics
+  - raisedText: Our classics
+    title: Specialties
     items:
+      - name: Long Island Iced Tea
+        description: >-
+          Our famous house beverage.
+A sweet mix of white liquors and lemonade, topped with a splash of cola and served with a lemon slice.
+        image: /Long island.jpg
+        emphasized: true
       - name: The Nerds drink
         description: >-
           Ever have Nerds candy?
 This drink is a rich fruity mix of liquors suitable for mixers and shots!
         image: /Drinks/StrawberryShot.png
         emphasized: true
-      - name: Long Island Iced Tea
-        description: >-
-          Our famous house beverage.
-A sweet mix of white liquors and lemonade, topped with a splash of cola and served with a lemon slice.
-        image: /Long island.jpg
-        emphasized: true
-  - title: Drinks
-    raisedText: Refreshing
+  - raisedText: Refreshing
+    title: Drinks
     items:
       - name: Another Drink
-        description: description
+        description: This is a description
         image: /Drinks/beerMug.png
         price: 4
+        emphasized: false
       - name: 'Drink #4'
         description: a description
         image: /Drinks/coldShot.png